Approximate membership query filter: Quotient filter

 The idea of quotient filters is to hash an element and to split its fingerprint into the $r$ least significant bits called the remainder $d_R$ and the most significant bits called the quotient $d_Q$.
 The quotient determines where in the hash table the remainder is stored.
-Additional three bits for every slot in the hash table are used to resolve soft collisions (same quotient but different remainders).
+An additional three bits for every slot in the hash table are used to resolve soft collisions (same quotient but different remainders).

-The space used by quotient filters is comparable to Bloom filters, but quotient filters can be merged without affecting their false positive rate.

 Cuckoo filter

 Cuckoo filters are based on cuckoo hashing, but only fingerprints of the elements are stored in the hash table.
 Each element has two possible locations.
 The second location is calculated based on the first location and the fingerprint of the element.
 This is necessary to enable moving already inserted elements if both possible slots for an element are full.

 After reaching a load threshold the insertion speed of cuckoo filter degrades.
 It is possible that an insertion fails, and the table must be rehashed.
-Whereas Bloom filters have always constant insertion time, but as the load factor increases the false positive rate increases as well.

-A cuckoo filter supports deleting elements in the case where we know for certain that the element was in fact previously inserted.
-This is an advantage over Bloom filters and quotient filters which do not support this operation.